Shane Wiskus

-Shane Michael Wiskus (born October 1, 1998) is an American artistic gymnast who represented the United States at the 2020 Summer Olympics.
+Shane Michael Wiskus (born October 1, 1998) is an American artistic gymnast who is a member of the United States men's national artistic gymnastics team.
+He represented the United States at the 2020 Summer Olympics and was named as an alternate for the 2024 Summer Olympics.
 Additionally, he represented the United States at the 2019 World Championships and is a three-time NCAA Champion.

-Personal life
+Early life and education

-Wiskus was born in Waconia, Minnesota on October 1, 1998 to Tammy and Mike Wiskus.
+Wiskus was born in Waconia, Minnesota, on October 1, 1998, to Tammy and Mike Wiskus.
 His sister, Annabelle, has performed with the Minnesota Association of Dance Teams.

 In 2002, Wiskus's mother signed him up for gymnastics classes to develop his coordination and motor skills.
 He began competing three years later at age seven.

-Wiskus studied business and marketing at the University of Minnesota in Minneapolis, USA.
-While competing with the university, he was named Big Ten Gymnast of the Year twice, 2018 Big Ten Conference Freshman of the Year, and the 2020 College Gymnastics Association Most Valuable Player.
-In 2021, he received the Nissan-Emery Award as the top collegiate male gymnast in the United States of America.
-When the University of Minnesota announced they would discontinue their gymnastics program after the 2020–2021 school year, Wiskus moved to Colorado to train at the US Olympic & Paralympic Training Center to prepare for the 2020 Summer Olympics in Tokyo.
+He attended Mound Westonka High School before enrolling at the University of Minnesota to pursue gymnastics.